luca-naudszus/iat/README.md

 - **Input**: A data frame containing trial-level data from all participants, where each row represents a single trial.
   - **Required columns**:
     - `subject`: Participant IDs.
-    - `blockcode`: Specifies the block each trial belongs to, expected to be one of four types:
+    - `blockcode`: Specifies the block each trial belongs to.
+The four main IAT blocks are expected to be called:
       - `compatibletest1`
       - `compatibletest2`
       - `incompatibletest1`
       - `incompatibletest2`
     - `latency`: Reaction times in milliseconds.
     - `correct`: Boolean indicating whether the response was correct.
 - **Output**: A table containing: